Ph.D. Wildlife Science

 I am a Wildlife Research Biologist with the South Carolina Cooperative Fish and Wildlife Research Unit.
 As such I focus primarily on graduate education and research through graduate students.
 My current research is focused primarily on the ecology and conservation of seabirds and shorebirds.
 In November 2015 I was elected Chair of the World Seabird Union and will serve a 5 year term as such.

-My research is focused on three primary areas: (1) breeding and foraging ecology of seabirds and shorebirds, (2) wildlife conservation physiology, and (3) wildlife ecology in urban and natural systems.
+My research is focused on conservation and ecology of seabirds and shorebirds, and wildlife conservation physiology.
 I have conducted research and monitoring programs in a variety of marine and terrestrial ecosystems and have studied both avian and mammalian populations.
 All of my research has been driven by management and conservation issues, although the results are often of both an applied and basic nature.

 My current and prior work has emphasized wildlife conservation with emphases in marine ornithology, avian ecology, reproductive energetics, foraging ecology, survey design and methodology, and urban ecology.